Mercedes-Benz Force Charge 0% Hybrid Battery

 - Get inside the car and turn on the ignition; all dash lights will turn on.

-- Connect a diagnostic scanner to the OBD-II port.
+- Connect a Mercedes-Benz diagnostic scanner to the OBD-II port.

 - Go to control units and select Battery Management System (BMS)

-- Once you connect to this control unit, you should see the Actuation sub-menu.
-If you don’t, your scanner may be too basic, and you need a more advanced scanner.
+- You should see the Actuation sub-menu once you connect to this control unit.
+If you don’t, your scanner may be too basic and need a more advanced scanner.

 - It can take several hours for the hybrid battery to charge.

-Go to COMAND > System > Hybrid system to verify the hybrid battery is charging.
+Go to COMAND > System > Hybrid system to verify that the hybrid battery is charging.
 It shows the small battery symbol with an up arrow.
-If the up arrow is not showing, the hybrid battery is not taking charge.
+If the up arrow is not showing, the hybrid battery is not charging.
 The hybrid battery may not charge if active codes exist for the high-voltage system.

 Do not leave the vehicle unattended.
 Monitor the charger to make sure it does not overheat.
 Depending on the model, the hybrid battery must charge at least 15% to 28% to start the engine.

 If the hybrid battery shows 0%, the vehicle will no longer charge that battery.
 Once the hybrid battery is charged, ideally to at least 30% of its capacity, connect a Mercedes Diagnostic Scanner (SDS) and clear the fault codes in the Battery Management Control Unit.
-Keep in mind that if the safety contactor located in the battery doesn’t close, you will have to close them with Star Diagnostic Scanner manually.
+Remember that if the safety contactor in the battery doesn’t close, you will have to close it manually with Star Diagnostic Scanner.

 Hybrid Battery Charge Modes